cloud-hypervisor/cloud-hypervisor/README.md

 ## Booting Linux

-Cloud Hypervisor supports direct kernel boot (the x86-64 kernel requires the kernel built with PVH support) or booting via a firmware (either [Rust Hypervisor Firmware](https://github.com/cloud-hypervisor/rust-hypervisor-firmware) or an edk2 UEFI firmware called `CLOUDHV` / `CLOUDHV_EFI`.)
+Cloud Hypervisor supports direct kernel boot (the x86-64 kernel requires the kernel built with PVH support or a bzImage) or booting via a firmware (either [Rust Hypervisor Firmware](https://github.com/cloud-hypervisor/rust-hypervisor-firmware) or an edk2 UEFI firmware called `CLOUDHV` / `CLOUDHV_EFI`.)